suth/video-thumbnails/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==

+= No video thumbnail for this post =

+1. Ensure you have saved any changes to your post.
+1. If you are using a a plugin or theme that stores videos in a special location other than the main post content area, be sure you've entered the correct custom field on the settings page.
+If you don't know the name of the field your video is being saved in, please contact the developer of that theme or plugin.
+1. Copy and paste your embed code into the "Test Markup for Video" section of the Debugging page.
+If this doesn't find the thumbnail, you'll want to be sure to include the embed code you scanned when you request support.
+If it does find a thumbnail, please double check that you have the Custom Field set correctly in the settings page if you are using a a plugin or theme that stores videos in a special location.
+1. Go to the Debugging page and click "Test Image Downloading" to test your server's ability to save an image from a video source.
+1. Try posting a video from other sources to help narrow down the problem.
+1. Check the support threads to see if anyone has had the same issue.
+1. If you are still unable to resolve the problem, start a thread with a good descriptive title ("Error" or "No thumbnails" is a bad title) and be sure to include the results of your testing as well.
+Also be sure to include the name of your theme, any video plugins you're using, and any other details you can think of.

 = My theme isn't showing thumbnails, what's wrong? =